 Not All Art Competitions Are Organized Professionally

-I should’ve got the message the first time.
-I originally entered the BBC competition with a portrait of a crocodile.
+I should’ve received the first message.
+I originally entered the BBC competition with this pencil portrait of a Nile crocodile.

-The finals were being judged and they were expecting me.
-They insisted that they had sent me an email and were ringing me with only a few hour’s notice to attend.
+The finals were being judged and my drawing was expected to win the category.
+They were expecting me.
+They insisted that they had sent me an email and were ringing me with only a few hours’ notice to attend.

-It should’ve been a warning when I submitted my shark drawing the following year.
+It should’ve been a warning sign for when I submitted my shark drawing the following year.

 The black and white winner, by contrast, won with a very weak drawing and logic dictates that I had a much higher chance of winning.